ppy/osu-wiki/wiki/Community/Discord_servers/en.md

 | [osu!
 University](https://discord.gg/QubdHdnBVg) | [DigitalHypno](https://osu.ppy.sh/users/4384207) | **osu!
 University** is a community Discord server with a focus on discussion about improvement, mainly in the [osu!](/wiki/Game_mode/osu!) game mode.
 It regularly hosts various events such as top player interviews, [tournaments](/wiki/Tournaments), and improvement-related studies. |
 | [osu!
 Medal Hunters](https://discord.gg/osumedalhunters) | [MegaMix](https://osu.ppy.sh/users/18152711) | **osu!
 Medal Hunters** hosts discussion about [medals](/wiki/Medals) and [medal solutions](/wiki/Medals/Unlock_requirements). |

-## Development
+## Community Development

 These servers focus on providing and developing tools and systems for the game.
-While the official development of osu! is done in the official community Discord server, certain projects require their own workspaces before proposing and merging their work in game.
+While the official development of osu! is done in the **osu!** Discord server, certain projects require their own workspaces before proposing and merging their work in game.

 | Name | Owner |
 | :-- | :-- |